Two decades of km-resolution satellite-based measurements of the precipitable water vapor above the Atacama Desert: Introduction

-We focus on studies of the temporal and geographic trends, with applicability in particular to the Atacama Large Aperture Submillimeter Telescope Project \citep[AtLAST;][]{Klaassen2019, Klaassen2020}.\footnote{\url{https://atlast-telescope.org/}} We also report our findings when comparing sites with the Atacama Astronomical Park\footnote{\url{https://www.conicyt.cl/astronomia/sobre-el-parque/}} \citep[AAP, a.k.a.
-Parque Astron\'omico de Atacama; see][for further site details]{Bustos2014}, the ALMA concession, and surrounding regions nearby, such as the Large Latin American Millimeter Array \citep[LLAMA;][]{Romero2020}.
-We note that the AAP surrounds the ALMA concession, and only show the outer boarder of the former in each map figure (see e.g. the shape region in Figure \ref{fig:topo}).
+We note that the AAP surrounds the ALMA concession, and we therefore only show the outer border of the former in each map figure (see e.g. the shape region in Figure \ref{fig:topo}).